Calculating GST on the supply

 If you choose to display both GST-inclusive and GST-exclusive prices, the GST-inclusive price must be at least as prominent as the GST-exclusive price.
 These requirements are to ensure that the members of the public know upfront the final price of goods and services that they have to pay.
 Failure to comply with each of these requirements is an offence that can result in a fine of up to $5,000.

-Some F&B establishments provide both dine-in and takeaway / home delivery for the same food items, but service charge is imposed on dine-in only.
+Similarly, F&B establishments that provide both dine-in and takeaway / delivery for the same food items, but service charge is imposed on dine-in only, are also allowed to display GST-exclusive prices.

 Providing complimentary hotel room